Introduction: Prokaryotes And Eukaryotes

 3. What is the difference between prokaryotic and eukaryotic cell?

-To learn more about the difference between prokaryotic cell and eukaryotic cell, register at BYJU’S.
+To learn more about the difference between a prokaryotic cell and eukaryotic cell, register at BYJU’S.